Jefferson49/RepositoryHierarchy/README.md

 ![Screenshot](resources/img/screenshot_AtoM_link_in_webtrees.jpg)

-### Show additional source and repository information in source citations
+### Show additional repository information in source citations
 The Repository Hierarchy modules provides a feature to show extended information within source citations.
 If one of the following GEDCOM tags is available and contains content, it is shown in the user interface:
 + REPO (name of repository)
 + REPO:CALN (call number of the source in the repository)
-+ REFN (user reference numbers)
-+ NOTE (notes of the source)

 ![Screenshot](resources/img/screenshot_source_citation_in_webtrees.jpg)

-In order to activate this feature, the setting "Show additional source facts (REPO, REPO:CALN, REFN, NOTE) within source citations" needs to be selected in the control panel.
+In order to activate this feature, the setting "Show additional source facts (REPO, REPO:CALN) within source citations" needs to be selected in the control panel.

+Note: An additional setting exists to define whether repositories are automatically expanded in source citations.

 Note:Additionally, it is possible to show links to AtoM (as an external archive management system) within the source citations.
 The details are described in the related [chapter](#create-links-between-webtrees-and-an-external-archive-management-system).